 |Prize Money||$5 Million|

-THE Caulfield Cup is a $3 million Group 1 race that kicks off the Melbourne Spring Carnival and one of the most popular betting races in Australia.
+THE Caulfield Cup kicks off the Melbourne Spring Carnival and one of the most popular betting races in Australia.

-The 2400-metre race for stayers is popular with punters because it not only kicks off the carnival, but it is the first major race of the new season and it attracts international interest.
+The 2400m race for stayers is popular with punters because it not only kicks off the carnival, but it is the first major race of the new season and it attracts international interest.

 The race is held in mid-October and it is a qualifying race for the Melbourne Cup, which in turn draws in some of the best international stayers the world has to offer.